vitelabs/vite-wiki/docs/tutorial/node/install.md

 ## Start-up
 ./bootstrap
 ```
-To determine whether the program starts normally, please check gvite.log in the same folder.
+Check the content of gvite.log in the same folder to determine whether the program boots normally.
 ```bash
 cat gvite.log
 ```